The 25 Best Restaurants in Stellenbosch

 It’s the stuff of dreams and the epitome of la dolce vita: a table under an oak tree laid with vintage crockery and a long, sybaritic lunch with people you love.
 This honest-to-goodness experience comes to life on the beautiful (yet under-the-radar) De Meye wine farm, where Leigh Williamson and Brendan Thorncroft offer a set three-course menu of refined, slow-cooked comfort food.
 It’s seasonal, hyper-local and delicious, with shared platters served along with freshly baked bread, homemade butter and delightful desserts.
 In winter the tables move inside the white-washed farmhouse and glass-walled conservatory, cosying up beside wood-burning stoves with views over the lawns.

-Good to know Brendan and Leigh recently opened a second location at Oak Valley in Elgin.
+Good to know There’s a second The Table at Oak Valley in Elgin.

 Opening times Wednesday – Sunday, 12pm – 5pm